targodan/golm/README.md

 If you are looking for a specific C function go to the [documentation of this binding](https://godoc.org/github.com/targodan/golm) and simply search for it there.

+## Return values

+Whenever a libolm function returns a JSON string this binding will parse it and return a concrete type.

 ## Behaviour

 This binding strives to make the libolm feel like go.
 As a result this library *should only ever* panic if the developer did something wrong in a static way.